Students interested in applying to the Winterthur/University

 of Delaware Program in Art Conservation should not miss the Master's program

-annual Portfolio Day, to be held on Wednesday, October 10, 2018 at the Winterthur Museum, in which the entering
+annual Portfolio Day, held at the Winterthur Museum, in which the entering

 candidates and advisors can engage one on one with the graduate students and